osg-htc/operations/docs/services/gracc-corrections.md

 The [gracc-correct](https://github.com/opensciencegrid/gracc-tools/tree/master/gracc-correct) tool is used to create, update, and delete corrections.
 The tool must be run from a host that can write to GRACC, which is very restricted.
 It is recommended to run the _gracc-correct_ tool directly from the gracc.opensciencegrid.org host.

-The _gracc-correct_ tool is able to parse new corrections from either user input or many from a CSV file.
+The _gracc-correct_ tool is able to parse new corrections either individually from user input or many at once from a CSV file.

 ### User Input